 - CIT Group: Representation of Citi as administrative agent for two revolving credit facilities totaling $3.1 billion and of Citibank (China) Co.
 Ltd, Shanghai Branch (Citi China) as administrative agent for a RMB 3 billion China-based equipment finance facility in the chapter 11 cases of CIT Group and its affiliates.
 Weil helped negotiate CIT Group’s prepackaged plan on behalf of Citi, in which the lenders received notes plus shares of newly issued common stock, resulting in a recovery of 70%.
 Weil’s representation of Citibank (China) resulted in that facility being cash collateralized for all amounts outstanding under the facility.

-- Patriot Coal Corporation: Representation of (i) Citicorp North America, Inc., as joint lead arranger and joint bookrunner with Barclays Bank and (ii) Citibank, N.A. as administrative agent, in connection with $500 million superpriority senior secured debtor in possession new money, first out credit facility for Patriot Coal Corporation and its affiliated debtors in their chapter 11 cases.
-Prior to the commencement of the chapter 11 cases, Weil assisted Citi and Barclays in negotiating and obtaining the new money DIP facility for Patriot by working with Citi and Barclays to construct a creative solution with respect to certain collateral disposition issues as well as to ensure that Patriot’s existing lenders (who became the second out lenders under the DIP facility) would be willing to participate on a nonpriming, but nonetheless subordinate, basis.
+- Patriot Coal Corporation: Representation of (i) Citicorp North America, Inc., as joint lead arranger and joint bookrunner with another financial institution and (ii) Citibank, N.A. as administrative agent, in connection with $500 million superpriority senior secured debtor in possession new money, first out credit facility for Patriot Coal Corporation and its affiliated debtors in their chapter 11 cases.
+Prior to the commencement of the chapter 11 cases, Weil assisted Citi and another financial institution in negotiating and obtaining the new money DIP facility for Patriot by working with Citi and another financial institution to construct a creative solution with respect to certain collateral disposition issues as well as to ensure that Patriot’s existing lenders (who became the second out lenders under the DIP facility) would be willing to participate on a nonpriming, but nonetheless subordinate, basis.
 The DIP facility was paid in full, in cash, under the chapter 11 plan.

 - Constar International, Inc.: Representation of Citi as arranger and book manager in a $75 million debtor in possession financing and exit financing in the chapter 11 cases of Constar International and its affiliates.